 Reduce to a simmer, then add the navy beans and cooked farro.

-Simmer for 5-10 minutes, then add the lemon juice and remove from heat.
+Simmer for 5-10 minutes covered, then add the lemon juice and remove from heat.

 Remove bay leaves before serving.
 Garnish with chopped parsley or cilantro, a drizzle of olive oil, and a squeeze of fresh lemon juice.